The Silver Streak: Plot

 In the face of seriously declining railroad passenger travel, engineer Tom Caldwell presents to the president of the CB&D Railroad, B.J.
 Dexter, a design for a revolutionary streamlined diesel-electric train that will increase efficiency and lower all costs.
 Dexter opposes change, however, and the railroad's conservative board of directors agrees with him, rejecting Tom's concept.
 He quits in frustration.
 Sure that Tom's theory is sound, Dexter's daughter, Ruth, convinces Ed Tyler, a locomotive manufacturer, to look at Tom's design.
 Tyler is impressed and initiates immediate construction of the new train.
 Soon, Tom and his team prepare the newly named Silver Streak for a well-publicized trial run with Dexter and Ruth aboard as passengers.

-The new train fails to attain even half of its projected speed of 100 mph, however, and is easily overtaken by a steam-powered freight train.
+The new train fails to attain even half of its projected speed of 100 mph, however, and is easily overtaken by a steam-powered freight train hauled by CB&Q Class O-1-a No. 4990, a Class O-1-a 2-8-2 'Mikado' type steam engine.
 An angry Dexter tells Tyler that all the Silver Streak is good for is an exhibit at the Century of Progress Exposition to help recover his advertising expenses.
 Tom is baffled by the train's failure since all the engine components worked perfectly during assembly, but Dexter stubbornly insists that the concept will never work.
 Furious with Dexter's attitude, Tom quarrels with Ruth.
 Her brother Allen, who supported Tom's idea, tells his father that he is now quitting the railroad to take a job as a civil engineer with the Six Companies, Inc. constructing the Boulder Dam.